sseanik/Learning-R/README.md

 # Task:

-* Create some dummy Data in Python
-* Dummy Data type is Pandas DataFrame
-* Convert dataframe into CSV
-* Save the Data to CSV
+* Use Python to convert/generate data into a CSV
-* Get R to create a Graph with the CSV
+* Use R to create a Graph from the CSV data
-* Get Latex to display the Graph
+* Output as Latex file/data
-* Perform Regression
+* Perform Regression on the CSV Data
-* Get Latex to display the new Graph
+* Output as Latex file/data

 ### Problems:

-* Could not get rpy2 module for Python to export Graphs as .tex
+* Could not get rpy2 module for Python to export Graphs as .tex (Could be fixed by using MatPlotlib instead)
 * Could not get command line arguments to be used as ggplot's aesthetic arguments

 ## R